 Before you begin a natural treatment program for gut yeast infections, you might want to learn a bit more about some natural items that can kill yeast.
 Candida Hub has two sections detailing two classes of items that can cure this problem: essential oils and herbs.
 If you have the time, consider checking out these sections and getting equipped with the knowledge of these natural medicinal substances: herbs for yeast infection, and essential oil for yeast infection.

 The two items you will be primarily employing to clear out a gut yeast infection are garlic and cinnamon.
 Both garlic and cinnamon have proven antifungal efficacy; and, can effectively stop Candida yeasts.
 And, as these items are common foods, they should be safe to use in large quantities for nearly all people.
 The following are the steps you can employ to naturally treat a gut yeast infection:

 - If you can, fast for 24 or more hours and drink mostly blackcurrant (Ribes nigrum) juice, some unsweetened cranberry juice, and water.

 - Once your fast is complete, get some fresh garlic and some empty 00 gelatin capsules.
 You will need to decide how many cloves you will take at a time.
 More garlic should mean more Candida killing effect; but, too much garlic might make you sick and hurt your digestive system.
 So, you might want to start off with a small amount of garlic and increase it as you see fit.
-Peel the clove(s) of garlic you decided to use and put them into a blender and puree the garlic cloves.
-The mixing and crushing of the garlic will allow alliin and alliinase to mix and form allicin--a powerful antifungal chemical.
-Let the puree sit for about five minutes and then start filling the capsules with the mixture until you have no more garlic puree left.
+Peel the clove(s) of garlic you decided to use, put them into a blender, and puree the garlic cloves.
+The mixing and crushing of the garlic, will allow alliin and alliinase to mix and form allicin—a powerful antifungal chemical.
+Let the puree sit for about five minutes, and then start filling the capsules with the mixture until you have no more garlic puree left.